ajayswami7/Hotel-Management/README.md

 # Hotel-Management
-🏨 Hotel Management System – Python (No Libraries)
+🏨 Hotel Management System – Python
 A basic hotel management system developed using only core Python.
 This project uses simple functions and file handling to simulate essential hotel operations in a console-based environment.

 🔹 Features: